tkmru/linux-insides-ja/Booting/linux-bootstrap-1.md

 state.cs = segment + 0x20;
 ```

-This means that segment registers will have the following values after kernel setup starts:
+This means that segment registers will have the following values after カーネル setup starts:

 ```
 gs = fs = es = ds = ss = 0x1000
 cs = 0x1020
 ```

-In my case, the kernel is loaded at `0x10000`.
+In my case, the カーネル is loaded at `0x10000`.

-After the jump to `start_of_setup`, the kernel needs to do the following:
+After the jump to `start_of_setup`, the カーネル needs to do the following:

 * Make sure that all segment register values are equal
 * Set up a correct stack, if needed